dsrvlabs/vatz/docs/design.md

 ### 1. Manager

-- This is a main service of VATZ that execute plugins APIs based on configs.
+- This is a main service of VATZ that executes plugin APIs based on configs.

 ```
 SAMPLE DEFAULT YAML